KaushalSoniii/Vision-Pro/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Acknowledgements

 - **Apple**: Inspiration for the design and functionality of the original Apple Vision Pro website.
 - **Open Source Community**: Various resources, libraries, and tutorials used in the development of this project.